AlexFrolovDev/af-react-smart-select/README.md

-# AF-REACT-SELECT
+# AF-REACT-SMART-SELECT

 Lightweight Select component built for React applications.
-[Example](https://codesandbox.io/p/sandbox/af-react-smart-select-mr7wpz)
+[Example](https://codesandbox.io/p/sandbox/af-react-smart-select-mr7wpz).

+***Note:** StrictMode will cause a crash because of react-scrollbars-custom bug.
+Working on it*

 **Features:**